 An FWS award is paid to the student in the form of a paycheck every two weeks after the student has obtained a campus job and is placed on the FWS payroll.

 The federal government pays a significant percentage of the student's wage (typically 75%) and the department pays the remaining amount.
-Typically, FWS award amounts range from $1000 to $1500 per semester.
-Compare departmental costs between hiring a non-FWS student and an FWS student.
+Traditional FWS award amounts range from $1000 to $1500 per semester.
+It's helpful to compare departmental costs between hiring a non-FWS student and an FWS student.

 The benefit to the student for using an FWS award is that the income earned from the FWS award does not "count" as income on the student's FAFSA for the next year.
 Theoretically, this makes the student eligible for additional grants and other funding sources for college.